Witch Island: Transition to dime museums

-In spite, she still gave interviews to highlight all her most famous predictions: Garfield's death, the Idaho wreck, the shocking win of Iroquois (horse) at the 1881 Epsom Derby (1st American horse to win), the 1881 jump in grain prices, the Manhattan Elevated Railway deal and on and on.
+In spite, she still gave interviews to highlight all her most famous predictions: Garfield's death, the Idaho wreck, the shocking win of Iroquois at the 1881 Epsom Derby (the first American horse to win), the 1881 jump in grain prices, the Manhattan Elevated Railway deal and on and on.
 When asked why she entered the museum life in 1884, she claimed for the excitement.
 She no longer labeled herself clairvoyant but a Palmist.

 More signs of Anna's money troubles emerged in Illinois in May 1884.
 Back when she was in Chicago, she gave her diamonds and jewelry to Mr. Tillotson and Mr. Fell to satisfy a $500 debt.
-She never paid back the $500 so, they auctioned everything off.
+She never paid back the $500, so they auctioned everything off.
 They were only able to get $325.
 C.E.
 Taylor attempted to sue her for $51 he loaned her but she had not paid back.
-The money got her from Chicago to St. The next day it was reporter her engagement in St. Louis had closed and she had gone to New York.
+The money got her from Chicago to St. Louis.
+The next day it was reported that her engagement in St. Louis had closed and she had gone to New York.

 She had not been back in New York six months when her son, Leonard Saville Davis, wrapped up in a mess.
-Thomas F. Byrnes detectives arrested him on July 10, 1884 for forging and swindling.
-He wrote letters purported on behalf of Benjamin Wood (American politician), Joseph Pulitzer, Albert Pulitzer and others, requesting theatre, train and steamboat tickets.
+Thomas F. Byrnes' detectives arrested him on July 10, 1884, for forging and swindling.
+He wrote letters purported on behalf of Benjamin Wood, Joseph Pulitzer, Albert Pulitzer and others, requesting theatre, train and steamboat tickets.
 Upon receipt, he peddled the tickets through his agents, Louis Staeger and David Lewinski.

-Leonard, out on bail, was rearrested on July 20, 1884 for bigamy.
+Leonard, out on bail, was rearrested on July 20, 1884, for bigamy.
 He lured 18 year-old Kate Gilbert from Philadelphia to marry him in New York on November 18, 1878.
 She had his baby, Leonard, not long after.
 He was cruel to her and drove her and the child out of her home in 1881.
 With her living separately, he married Frances Olive Penfield (24) on April 18, 1883.
 He pleaded guilty in the New York Court of General Sessions on August 14 and sentenced to one year in Sing Sing.